 Support preparation for future interventions like vaccines through outreach.

-Identify signs/symptoms in community members and support safe sample collection and rapid transport to reduce risk of nosocomial transmission.
+Identify signs and symptoms in community members and support safe sample collection and rapid transport to reduce risk of nosocomial transmission.

 Communicate rapidly and effectively to residents.

-Sustain routine primary healthcare services (vaccines, diarrhea, malaria, etc)
+Sustain routine primary healthcare services (vaccines, diarrhea management, malaria management, etc.).

-As a final example of how to increase staff availability in the setting of COVID-19, we focus on telemedicine.
-This mechanism for interacting with patients virtually is not a new technology; its implementation has been variable for multifaceted reasons.
+As a final example of how to increase staff availability in the setting of COVID-19, we focus this section on telemedicine.
+This mechanism for interacting with patients virtually is not a new technology, but its implementation has been variable for multifaceted reasons.
 Below, we provide an overview of telemedicine, evaluate advantages and disadvantages of this technology, and detail how regulations have been relaxed to promote its use in the COVID-19 response.

 To provide an example from another context of how telemedicine has been utilized in the face of the COVID-19 pandemic, we provide a case study from the Philippines.